Saskatoon Berries (baseball)

 The Saskatoon Berries are a collegiate summer baseball team based in Saskatoon, Saskatchewan.
 Founded in 2023, the team began play in the Western Canadian Baseball League (WCBL) in 2024.
 The Berries host games at Cairns Field.
+The team holds the record for most wins in a season, having posted a 46–9 record in 2025, and won its first league championship in 2026.

 Team history

 The Berries hosting the Lethbridge Bulls at Cairns Field in June 2024.